-This document sets forth the policy and procedures (the “Disclosure Policy”) to be followed by the open-end funds comprising the BNY Mellon Family of Funds (the “Funds”) and their Service Providers for the disclosure of information about each Fund’s respective Portfolio Holdings (as that term is defined below).
+This document sets forth the policy and procedures (the “Disclosure Policy”) to be followed by the open-end funds comprising the BNY Mellon Family of Funds, the BNY Mellon Closed-End Funds, (collectively, the "Funds") and their Service Providers for the disclosure of information about each Fund’s respective Portfolio Holdings (as that term is defined below).
 For purposes of this Disclosure Policy, "Service Provider" includes, but is not limited to, each Fund's investment adviser, investment sub-adviser (or its accounting or administrative agent), administrator, independent registered public accounting firm, custodian, transfer agent, proxy voting service provider, rating and ranking organizations, financial printers, pricing service vendors, and third parties that provide analytical, statistical, or consulting services.
 This Disclosure Policy is designed to prevent the Funds from violating applicable federal securities laws, such as the Investment Company Act of 1940, as amended (the “1940 Act”), and the Investment Advisers Act of 1940.

 It is the policy of each Fund to protect the confidentiality of material, non-public information about the Fund’s Portfolio Holdings and prevent the selective disclosure of non-public information about the Fund’s Portfolio Holdings.
 Non-public information about a Fund’s portfolio holdings will not be distributed to persons not employed by BNY Mellon Investment Adviser, Inc. or its affiliates or the Fund’s investment sub-adviser(s) (or its or their accounting or administrative agent(s)), unless there is a legitimate business purpose for doing so and disclosure is made in accordance with this Disclosure Policy.
 No Fund or affiliate of a Fund (as defined in the 1940 Act) may receive compensation or consideration of any type in connection with the disclosure of information about a Fund’s Portfolio Holdings.